oreplay/oreplay-backend/README.md

 - SQL injection
 - Lack of database motor abstraction

-Seeds: Will deinfine the initial state of development the database (and could be also defining the initial basic state for the production database)
+Seeds: Will define the initial state of development the database (and could be also defining the initial basic state for the production database)

 More info about [phinx](https://book.cakephp.org/phinx/0/en/migrations.html) and the migration plugin on [cake book](https://book.cakephp.org/migrations/3/en/index.html)